Entering the Era of Discrete Diffusion Models: A Benchmark for Schr\"odinger Bridges and Entropic Optimal Transport: Solvers for Evaluation

 \subsection{Categorical Schr\"odinger Bridge Matching (CSBM)}

-In \citep[Theorem 3.1]{ksenofontov2025categorical}, the discrete space SB problem is addressed by extending the discrete-time existence theorem of \citep[Theorem 3.6]{gushchin2024adversarial} to the discrete space/time setting, thereby establishing convergence of the \emph{discrete time Iterative Markovian Fitting (D-IMF) procedure}.
+In \citep[Theorem 3.1]{ksenofontov2025categorical}, the discrete-space dynamic SB problem is addressed by the \emph{discrete-time Iterative Markovian Fitting (D-IMF) procedure}, whose convergence is established by extending the discrete-time existence theorem of (\citealp[Theorem 3.6]{gushchin2024adversarial}) to the discrete space and time setting.
+The exponential convergence rates of D-IMF can be found in \citep{sokolov2025exponentialconvergencerateiterative}.
 This constructive method uses the fact that the dynamic SB $q^*$ is both reciprocal ($q^* \in \reciprocal(\X^{N+2})$) and Markov ($q^* \in \markov(\X^{N+2})$).
 The D-IMF algorithm alternates between projections onto these two sets, starting from an initial process $q^0(x_0, x_1)q^{\text{ref}}(x_{\text{in}}|x_0,x_1)$, where $q^0(x_0, x_1)\in\Pi(p_0,p_1)$, e.g., $p_0(x_0)p_1(x_1)$, and converges to the SB $q^{*}$ in $\text{KL}$.
-Namely, where \paragraph{Loss.} Because ancestral sampling makes the reciprocal part straightforward, the challenge lies in the Markov projection, for which the authors propose minimizing an alternative objective function.
-In practice, the D-IMF procedure is implemented in a bidirectional manner.
-That is, it first applies the Markovian projection using both forward and backward representations.
+Namely, where

+\textbf{Loss.} Fortunately, the reciprocal part \eqref{equation:reciprocal_projection} is straightforward via ancestral sampling.
+In turn, to make Markovian step \eqref{equation:markovian_projection} tractable, the authors parameterize the transitions of $m$, writing $m = q_\theta$, and minimize the following objective, defined up to an additive constant independent of $\theta$: In practice, the D-IMF procedure is implemented in a bidirectional manner (see \citep[\S 3.2.5]{ksenofontov2025categorical}).
+That is, the forward and backward models are trained alternately at each Markovian step.
+Notably, the KL loss can be replaced by any divergence from the Bregman family (e.g., the mean squared error (MSE)), introducing an additional hyperparameter in our experimental setup.
+For details on this equivalence, see \citep[App.~C.1]{ksenofontov2025categorical}.

-\paragraph{Remark.} A continuous-time IMF was introduced in the Discrete Diffusion Schr\"odinger Bridge Matching \citep[DDSBM]{kim2024discrete} paper, which performs the Markovian projection \eqref{equation:markovian_projection} by matching the generator matrices of continuous-time Markov chains.
-As it reduces to the same loss and inference process due to the neccesity to discretize time, we report results only for CSBM.
+\textbf{Remark.} A continuous-time IMF was introduced in the Discrete Diffusion Schr\"odinger Bridge Matching \citep[DDSBM]{kim2024discrete} paper, which performs the Markovian projection \eqref{equation:markovian_projection} by matching the generator matrices of continuous-time Markov chains.
+As it reduces to the same loss and inference process due to the necessity to discretize time, we report results only for CSBM.